AntoineRichard/OmniLRS/wiki/rendering/Rendering.md

-## Rendering Configs
+# Rendering Configuration

 In the following we will go over the different configurations available to you to tweak the rendering in the simulation.

-### RTXRealTime & RTXInteractive
+## RTXRealTime & RTXInteractive

 Let's start by what they are.
 RTXRealTime is has it's name imply, a high FPS renderer that trades some of the rendering quality to push more frames per second.
 The RTXInteractive renderer makes less compromises on the rendering quality and hence the overall quality of rendered frame is higher at the cost of slower render time.

+> [!Note]
-We only expose a few parameters of the fairly large amount available to tune.
+> We only expose a few parameters of the fairly large amount available to tune.
 They should be expended when time allows.

 Arguments:
 - `samples_per_pixel_per_frame`: (`int`), RTXInteractive only.